CurlRaihen/Calculator/README.md

-# Calculator
+# CALCULATOR
-Calculator in the style of Apples Calculator
+My first coding project: A Desktop Java-Application in the style of Apples Calculator
+# WHAT I LEARNED
+- MVC Code Design
+- Design a basic application with JavaFX
+- Working with BigDecimals